The Canadian Birkebeiner's Haakon Haakonsson Award

 In 2004, the Canadian Birkebeiner created a permanent trophy to display all of the award winners.
 It is called the CANBi Shield and it is on display at our office.
 The CANBi acronym stands for Canadian, American, Norwegian Birkebeiners, the wording of which flanks the flags of the three countries and the names of each Haakon Haakonsson award winner.

-From 1991 to 2015, there have been 143 skiers awarded the coveted Haakon Haakonsson Award!
+From 1991 to 2017, there have been 158 skiers awarded the Haakon Haakonsson Award!
 Click here to see the recipients.